mike-organek/prd_data_foundation/data_best_practices.md

 ### Data Movement Policy

-* Implement a naming convention
+* Implement a convention for naming objects
 * Define guidelines for transformations and data quality at each stage
-* Define and enforce data integrity early
+* Enforce data integrity early
 * Automate compliance checks

 ### Software Development Lifecycle